rohanbinaykia/TSA/README.md

 This project is created by ROHAN.

 The dataset used in the project is public air pollution dataset ,china ,beijing.
-We have done time series analysis, forecasting and modelling.
+I have done time series analysis, forecasting and modelling.